 Charlie was my poetry masters thesis adviser way back in 1991.
 Catching up since, he and I have agreed that I was probably the last poetry student who got (that’s my word, not his!) to work that closely with him on poetry.
 Lucky lucky me, because even though he has devoted his life to fiction, his book of poems, Imaginary Paintings, remains one of my favorites.
 In fact, I regularly teach, “The White Apartment.”
 And Charlie is an old-school teacher: expert, generous, and clear.

 Here’s one of my vivid memories of one of our thesis conversations.
 I was uneasy about a poem.
 I asked Charlie if I should cut it.
 He simply said, “Definitely.”
-Deadpan.
-His tone of voice did not invite further discussion.
-Now, I see clearly that the poem, called “tresses…tresses…tresses,” was juvenelia.
-It didn’t belong in a masters thesis.
-Charlie let my own doubt guide my decision.
+My uneasiness was spot on.

 I hope you’ll add There’s Something I Want You To Do to your reading list.
-Reading it’s a deeply satisfying journey into human virtues and vices and a reminder that in the course of a life lived fully none of us will escape brushes with any of them.
+Reading it’s a deeply satisfying journey into human virtues and vices and a reminder that in the course of a life lived fully none of us will escape brushes with the lattter.
 Click here for more information about the book.